dominant-strategies/quai-docusaurus/docs/participate/node/node-faq.md

 Yes.
 However, be cautious with how much VPS/virtual GPUs can end up costing, especially with the current hardware requirements to run a node.
 Additionally, be aware of the terms and conditions of your chosen service, as many VPS providers explicitly ban cryptocurrency mining.

 :::warning
-Many users have experienced issues specifically with Contabo VPNs.
-We recommend against the use of Contabo VPNs to run a node or mine in the Iron Age Testnet.
+Many users have experienced issues specifically with Contabo VPSs.
+We recommend against the use of Contabo VPSs to run a node or mine in the Iron Age Testnet.
 :::

 ### Node Types